Muskan213/Muskan213/README.md

 - 📫 How to reach me **jaiswalmuskan213@gmail.com**

-- ⚡ Fun fact **switched to tech world from non-tech and realized it's a good place to be in😊**
+- ⚡ Fun fact **switched to the tech world from non-tech and realized it's a good place to be in😊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">